-I know, we’re all in back-to-school mode, and I’m still clinging on to summer.
-As I always do!
+I know, we’re all in back-to-school mode, and I’m still clinging on to summer. !

 Just one last hurrah for the berries, okay?